Gabrielle Brooks, Rita Marley, Get Up, Stand Up! The Bob Marley Musical, Lyric Theatre

 How has it been being back in Get Up Stand Up, a show that’s not even opened before, new to the world?

-No, doing a completely new show coming back is really, really special.
-Because people are more hungry for theatre than they ever were before.
+Doing a completely new show coming back is really, really special, because people are more hungry for theatre than they ever were before.
 But I think they’re a lot more open to newer things.
 But then also we’re doing something that feels so iconic and bringing Bob Marley’s music to the West End.
 And so yeah, it’s been a pretty special ride, so far.

 What have you missed in particular from live performance?